osageev/osageev.github.io/drafts/introducing-smartlooper.md

 In this 10-second video, I play a montuno-like suggestion, which you'll hear the system pick up on and play around with in the next videos.
   </figcaption>
 </figure>
-Next, we can watch and listen to a couple of excerpts from the session that started with that prompt:
+Now here are two excerpts from the session that started with that prompt:
 <figure>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/kT1P5SgqbrE?rel=0&modestbranding=1"
   frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture"